 - A Canadian study claimed that countries with mandatory masks had fewer deaths than countries without mandatory masks.
 But the study compared African, Latin American, Asian and Eastern European countries with very different infection rates and population structures.

-- A small review by the University of Oxford claimed that face masks are effective, but it was based on studies about SARS-1 and in health care settings, not in community settings.
+- A review by the University of Oxford claimed that face masks are effective, but it was based on studies about SARS-1 and in health care settings, not in community settings.

 3. Risks associated with face masks